wp-plugins/autoptimize/readme.txt

 * optionally plugins used (if you suspect one or more plugins are raising havoc)

 == Changelog ==

+= 1.6.5 =
+* new javascript-debug option to force the aggregated javascript file in the head-section of the HTML instead of at the bottom
+* YUI compression & CDN are now deprecated functionality that will be removed in 1.7.0

 = 1.6.4 =
 * fix for PHP notice about mfunc_functions